 Homelessness in Our Community

 Medicine Hat’s Plan to End Homelessness originated in 2009 and our refocused plan, At Home in Medicine Hat: Our Plan to End Homelessness, launched in 2014.
-The Plan is based on a ‘housing first’ philosophy and outlines an effective strategy to address homelessness in the community.
+The Plan is based on a ‘housing with supports’ philosophy and outlines an effective strategy to address homelessness in the community.
 A comprehensive and coordinated system of care has been built and continues to evolve, ensuring timely access to the right resources and supports to prevent and end homelessness in peoples’ lives.

 The Homeless and Housing Development Department functions as the Community Based Organization and Community Entity, established for the purposes of system planner and administering funding targeted to initiatives aimed at ending homelessness.